 - 9.3.
 Supporting sustainable travel choices and public transport for people through the planning process is essential to reducing the need to travel by car and to supporting new economic growth as well as relieving pressure in areas of transport congestion and improving access, especially in town centres. - 9.4.
-This can be delivered by upgrading existing facilities and providing safe, legible, continuous and well connected walking and cycling routes to places where people wish to travel; in particular, between local centres, transport interchanges and

-- services and facilities.
-Opportunities should also be taken to provide green chains and links to and between open spaces.
+This can be delivered by upgrading existing facilities and providing safe, legible, continuous and well-connected walking and cycling routes to places where people wish to travel; in particular, between local centres, transport interchanges and services and facilities.
+Opportunities should also be taken to provide green chains and links to and between open spaces as well as opening up new accesses to open/green spaces and nature (see policies DM O1 and DM O2).
 For larger developments the council may also seek improvements to public transport services, land and physical works to offset negative impacts and to improve access to public transport, walking and cycling networks.
-This will be achieved through legal agreement. - 9.5.
+This will be achieved through legal agreement.

+- 9.5.
 The provision of quality cycle parking supports active and healthier life styles and more sustainable travel patterns.
 All development will be expected to provide cycle parking in accordance with the London Plan standards. - 9.6.
 Residential cycle parking facilities should be provided in secure, covered and conveniently sited positions with good access to the street.
 It should also be easy for everyone to use and manoeuvre cycles both to and within the facility.
 At non-residential development cyclists will also need proper storage for protective clothing, equipment and, at large sites, showers provided (see TfL workplace cycle parking guidance or London cycle design standards for advice). - 9.7.
-An integral part of the Merton's Biking strategy, as supported by Merton's core planning strategy policy CS18 is the development of strategic cycle hubs or public accessible cycle storage facilities, in particular at Wimbledon, Colliers Wood and Morden town centres.
+An integral part of the Merton's Biking strategy, as supported by Merton's Core Planning Strategy Policy CS 18 is the development of strategic cycle hubs or public accessible cycle storage facilities, in particular at Wimbledon, Colliers Wood and Morden town centres.
 Assistance towards securing these initiatives will be sought from new development as part of the council's general approach to promoting cycling across the borough.
 The council also supports the aims of the emerging Arcadian Thames and Wandle Valley Green Grid Areas and associated strategies.